Why File A Lawsuit?

 To file the pleadings, you’ll need to know the full names of the parties.
 If you are suing a business, this includes the correct legal name of the company or corporation.
 Having the correct names of the parties you are suing (known as the defendants) is very important.
 Otherwise, even if you win the lawsuit you may be unable to collect the judgment.

 The pleadings should also include a description of what happened, where and when it happened, how you were damaged, and what relief you want the court to award you.
-The pleadings should be signed in front of a court clerk or notary, and filed with the court.
+The pleadings should be signed in front of a court clerk or notary and filed with the court.
 You’ll be asked to pay a filing fee, the amount of which depends on the court handling the lawsuit.
 If you can’t afford the filing fee, you can apply for a waiver, which will be based on your finances.
 Have a copy of the complaint and summons served (or formally delivered) upon each defendant by an independent third party.
 The person who serves the papers must file an Affidavit of Service with the court.

-Proceeding With the Case
+Proceeding With The Case

 Once the pleadings have been filed, the court will send you notices regarding hearing dates, scheduling deadlines, and other documents that may be required to proceed with the suit.
 Documents filed with the court after the initial pleadings are known as motions; the motions required will depend on the circumstances of the suit.
 If you have retained the services of an attorney, your lawyer will help you meet these requirements and explain what is needed at each step.
 If you are representing yourself, this is your responsibility.
+If you are going to file a lawsuit don’t hesitate and give us a call.